UPPMAX/install-methods/bioinfo/augustus/augustus-20200703-dd2dd8f_install-README.md

 Now to begin building augustus.

-    cd augustus-${TOOLVERSION}/
+    cd Augustus

+    mkdir bin

 ## Modify augustus makefiles

-Uncomment this line in `common.mk` so that we can handle gzipped input files:
+Make sure this line in `common.mk` is uncommented so that we can handle gzipped input files:

     ZIPINPUT = true

+Define Augustus version to match the module version:

+    AUGVERSION = 20200703-dd2dd8f

-We will not build the comparative gene prediction (CGP) version.
+Do not build the comparative gene prediction (CGP) version.

+    COMPGENEPRED = false

 We could, but no one has asked for this yet.
 Be careful not to define SQLITE nor MYSQL support in common.mk, otherwise it will assume you want CGP.

 Modify the augustus makefile to handle boost correctly.